Using a Credit Card for Convenient Charitable Giving at Year End

 Donors continue to seek online tools to maximize their giving.
 National Philanthropic Trust’s (NPT) donor portal provides many ways for donors to manage their donor-advised fund (DAF) account online.

-One year ago, NPT launched the option for donors to make credit card contributions to their DAFs via the portal.
+NPT provides the option for donors to make credit card contributions to their DAFs via the portal.
 Contributing to a DAF with a credit card is especially convenient at the end of the year when donors wish to make a tax-deductible gift before the December 31st deadline.

-NPT’s Vice President of Technology Christopher Adams explains how the process works and when you might want to take advantage of this giving option:
+NPT’s Chief Technology Officer Christopher Adams explains how the process works and when you might want to take advantage of this giving option:

 Q: When did NPT begin offering donors the option to contribute to their DAFs by credit card?